ASharpPen/Valheim.CustomRaids/README.md

 ## Tips for configuring

-Raid events are generally a bit "janky" to configure, so I suggest making use of the "RemoveAllExistingRaids" and "LoadRaidConfigsOnWorldStart"option from the general config.
+Raid events are generally a bit "janky" to configure, so I suggest making use of the "RemoveAllExistingRaids" and console while testing.
-Enabling only your own change, and use console commands "randomevent" and "stopevent" to test things out.
+Enable only your own change, and use console commands "randomevent" and "stopevent" to test things out.

 Spawning during also seems to be very inconsistent, meaning with the same interval setting, you will sometimes have a bunch of wave triggers inside a short span, and sometimes it takes ages.

+You wil only see possible event count in logs, if the RandEventSystem made a check that passed the random chance.
+Ie. If you have the chance set to 20, you will only see 1 out of 5 checks in logs.

 ForcedEnvironment also seems to be taken more as a hint, than something forced.
 It should trigger most of the time though.

+It is also important to understand how raids are started and run.

 A pretty comprehensive guide for prefabs can be found [here](https://gist.github.com/Sonata26/e2b85d53e125fb40081b18e2aee6d584)

+See the [Valheim Wiki - Event System](https://github.com/Valheim-Modding/Wiki/wiki/Valheim-Event-System) for further details on raid configuration and how they work.

+### Raid initialization:
+Basically, the host/server will make a check every once in a while.
+When the check happens, it then rolls a die to check if it should start an event.
+A list of what it believes are "possible" raids is calculated, and a random one is picked.
+These raids are based off the host/server instances configurations, meaning it needs to know about a raid to even to any checks.
+Any clients are then notified that the raid should be started.

+### Raid spawning:
+When a client receives a start event message, and is in charge of the area, its world spawners (see [Spawning](https://github.com/Valheim-Modding/Wiki/wiki/Spawning)) will then start attempting to spawn in mobs.
+It does this by finding the raid event it has loaded itself, based on the name received from the host.
+If the event is found, the world spawners will try to spawn in the mobs in the event.
+For each mob they will check if spawn conditions are right.
+THIS is what usually makes most raids stumble.
+If the raid starts, but nothing spawns in, it is usually because the spawners can't get the conditions right.

 # The Details - Raid Event